aalaydrus/SimpleScheme-Parser/README.md

-# Mini-Scheme-Parser
+# SimpleScheme-Parser
-A mini Scheme parser developed with JavaCC.
+A SimpleScheme parser developed with JavaCC.

+The goal of this project is to develop the basic infrastructure for an interpreter accepting a small functional programming language (i.e., SimpleScheme).

-Done for a university unit that revolves around The Construction of Programming Languages and Automata Theory.
+This project is done for a university unit that revolves around The Construction of Programming Languages and Automata Theory.

 Developed using Eclipse IDE with a JavaCC plugin (Same thing can be done with IntelliJ or other IDEs that support Java).